Sreeraj Gopinathan: Perception

 Despite the different facets of his development, there exists a cohesion like a recurring theme throughout Gopinathan's creative process from the beginning − a universal attitude, the view of a large whole, of an intangible mystery, which seems to escape any attempt at rapprochement.

-His passionate attachment to nature soon led to a confrontation with the impact of human life on the planet, which flowed seamlessly into his work.
-It increasingly developed into a practically implemented form of life, in which existence and art no longer form separate aspects, but merge into each other without a dividing line.
+He states that his practice aims to integrate daily life and art into a unified process.

-Sreeraj Gopinathan deems it as a necessity to assign an existential purpose to his projects and therefore connects them to the mainstream of life.
-Art should serve here as a tool to stimulate a change of attitude towards a more conscious way of thinking and acting.
+Sreeraj Gopinathan links his artistic projects to themes of daily living and sustainability, as described in project materials.
+Art, according to Gopinathan, is intended to encourage public engagement with environmental and ethical issues.

 Projects

 In order to devote himself to detailed research, Gopinathan retired in 2004 from public appearances largely back.
-From his studies, two solution-oriented projects emerged, focusing on the relationship between nature and human in the context of the drastic changes on earth.
-To achieve this he combined various disciplines such as art, science, philosophy and ecology.
+From his studies, two solution-oriented projects emerged, focusing on the relationship between nature and humans in the context of the drastic changes on Earth.
+To achieve this, he combined various disciplines such as art, science, philosophy, and ecology.
 Both projects allow an active participation of the audience in the artistic process.
-Sreeraj Gopinathan deems it as a necessity to assign an existential purpose to his projects and therefore connects them to the mainstream of life.
+Sreeraj Gopinathan deems it a necessity to assign an existential purpose to his projects and therefore connects them to the mainstream of life.
 Art should serve here as a tool to stimulate a change of attitude towards a more conscious way of thinking and acting.

 Project OWIYAM

 In 2005, Gopinathan launched his first large-scale project OWIYAM in Kanthalloor, a remote location in the mountainous region of South India known as Western Ghats.
-The surrounding forest is characterized by a unique flora and fauna, but increasingly threatened by human influences.
-The project is dedicated to the construction of a timely Noah's Ark − a model space, a refuge for rare animals and plants, in which nature and human form a harmonious coexistence.
+The surrounding forest is characterized by a unique flora and fauna, but is increasingly threatened by human influences.
+The project is dedicated to the construction of a timely Noah's Ark − a model space intended to support the preservation of rare species and promote coexistence between humans and nature.
 The ultimate aim is to preserve biodiversity in a protected area.
 The involvement of the local population is presupposed by the underlying concept.
-Ultimately, the project contributes to the conservation of the rainforest, the lung of the planet.
-Practical trainings offered on topics such as reforestation, permaculture, clay-architecture, climate-friendly nutrition and cooking method as well as CO_{2}-neutral energy production are a crucial parts of the project.
+Ultimately, the project contributes to the conservation of the rainforest.
+Practical trainings offered on topics such as reforestation, permaculture, clay-architecture, climate-friendly nutrition and cooking methods as well as CO_{2}-neutral energy production, are a crucial part of the project.